lmdelpech/16S/README.md

 ## Sources

-R scripts called by the R scripts.
+R scripts called by the .Rmd scripts.
 Most of them were authored by Christiane Hassenrück.

 ## Other